fallenapollonian/fallenapollonian.github.io/articles/climate-change.md

 Even under the 1.5 degrees scenario, sea level rise is still expected to go over several meters over the next thousand years.
 The 2 degrees threshold would result in a 9-meter sea level rise.
 Economic costs in the world's largest coastal cities due to flooding in 2005 were $6 billion, in the year of Hurricane Katrina.
 This is expected to jump up to $1 trillion by 2050 [(OSU, 2018)](https://www.sciencedaily.com/releases/2018/07/180716130724.htm).

+## Disease

+Climate change will lead to an increase in the spread of a variety of diseases [(Towers et al., 2013;](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3770759/)  [Ryan et el., 2019)](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0007213).

 </div>